mohitpai/journey-optimizer.en/help/using/push/create-push.md

     ![](assets/push_create_2.png)

+    >[!NOTE]
+    >
+    >If you are sending a push notification from a journey, you can leverage Adobe Journey Optimizer's Send-Time Optimization feature to predict the best time to send the message to maximize engagement based on historical open and click rates.
+[Learn how to work with Send-Time Optimization](../building-journeys/journeys-message.md#send-time-optimization)

     For more information on how to configure a journey, refer to [this page](../building-journeys/journey-gs.md)

+1. From the journey configuration screen, click the **[!UICONTROL Edit content]** button to configure the push content.
+[Design a push notification](design-push.md)

+1. Once your message content has been defined, you can use test profiles to preview and test it.

+1. When your push is ready, complete the configuration of your [journey](../building-journeys/journey-gs.md) to send it.

+    To track the behavior of your recipients through push openings and/or interactions, make sure that the dedicated options in the tracking section are enabled in the [email activity](../building-journeys/journeys-message.md).

 >[!TAB Add a Push to a Campaign]